Voices for ending the death penalty

 Akira Rose

 The death penalty is an inhumane and outdated system of punishment that does not make anyone safer, it just takes an eye for an eye.
-If we are to ever become a better society, we must end retributive ways of assigning consequence.
+If we are to ever become a better society, we must end retributive ways of assigning consequences.
 In a system like this, there is no belief in a person’s inherent ability to grow and change.
-At best it is an old-fashioned way of making sure people are unable to commit harm ever again, but at worst it has taken the lives of innocent people and many more who deserved a chance at redemption.
+At best, it is an old-fashioned way of making sure people are unable to commit harm ever again.
+But at worst, it has taken the lives of innocent people and many more who deserved a chance at redemption.

 I want to live in a world that offers love in the face of hate and violence.
 A world that understands the humanness of duality and holds space for care.
 If we keep going on paths of destruction, we will only continue to embody the worst of our world.